trnila/picopi8m-ros-demos/linecam/Readme.md

 $ roslaunch linecam app.launch
 ```
 One of example subscribers is *display* showing measured data in shifting image.
+You can X11 forward window over ssh, if you connect to the picopi with `ssh -X picopi`.
 ```sh
 $ rosrun linecam display
 ```